 The Hong Kong International Airport is the main airport that serves Hong Kong.
 Locals sometimes call it Chek Lap Kok Airport, since it is built on the island of Chek Lap Kok.
-It is now being used as a replacement for the old Kai Tak Airport, making it not just a passenger airport but also an important trans-shipment gateway in Mainland China.
+It is now being used as a replacement for the old Kai Tak Airport, making it not just a passenger airport but also an important trans-shipment gateway in the mainland of china.

 The HKIA, as it is now often called, is the primary hub for Cathay Pacific, Hong Kong Airlines, Dragonair, and Hong Kong Express Airways.
 It is also the cargo hubs for Air Hong Kong and UPS Airlines.
 It is also the focus city for many airlines including China Eastern Airlines and China Airlines.
 China Eastern Airlines currently has 18 flights to HKIA in a single day from 15 different destinations.

 The HKIA is also commonly used as a stopover by United, Air India, and Virgin Atlantic for flights from Tokyo to Singapore, from India to Osaka and Seoul, and from Tokyo to Ho Chi Minh and Singapore, respectively.